Discovering Learning-Friendly Generation Orders for Sequential Computation: Introduction

-In this study, we address a new task of reordering decoder input tokens, or \textit{unraveling} chain of thought presented in an unfriendly order, for better reasoning, particularly in arithmetic tasks.
-Exploiting the observation that neural networks tend to learn from easy to hard instances during training~\citep{Memorization_DNNs, detect_noise, DataMap}, we train a Transformer on a mixture of target sequences in different orders and identify those that lead to a faster loss drop in the early stages of training.
-To better handle longer sequences, we propose a two-stage hierarchical approach, where the global stage finds block-level orders, while the local stage reorders tokens within each block.
+This study addresses the task of reordering decoder input tokens into a learning-friendly order for better learning of sequential computation tasks.
+Exploiting the observation that neural networks tend to learn from easy to hard instances during training~\citep{Memorization_DNNs, detect_noise, DataMap}, we train a lightweight Transformer on a mixture of target sequences in different orders and identify those that lead to a faster loss drop in the early stages of training.
+To handle longer sequences, we propose a two-stage hierarchical approach, where the global stage finds block-level orders, while the local stage refines the order within each block.

-The experiments demonstrate that the proposed method successfully reorders the target sequences.
-We designed three arithmetic tasks that are relatively easy to compute with the (input and) target sequence in the forward order but not with other orders.
-Starting from random orders, the proposed method succeeds up to thirteen tokens (i.e., $13! > 6 \times 10^9$ permutations), increasing the success rate of arithmetic computation from approximately 10\,\% to 100\,\%.
-We also applied our method to the multiplication task in \cite{Order} and successfully rediscovered the reverse orders.
+The experiments demonstrate that the proposed method turns training successful by reordering target sequences.
+We designed six order-sensitive tasks that are relatively easy to compute with the (input and) target sequence in the forward order, but not with other orders.
+The proposed method succeeds in discovering the optimal order for sequences of length up to 13 (i.e., roughly $10^{9}$ permutations) with randomized initial candidates, and structured candidates extend it to length 40 (i.e., roughly $10^{47}$ permutations), increasing the success rate from approximately 10\,\% to 100\,\%.
+We also applied our method to the multiplication task in \citet{Order} and successfully rediscovered the reverse orders.
+As a more realistic test, we further apply the pipeline to delay dynamical systems, a class of multi-variable recurrences common in physical, chemical, and biological modeling.
+Across six variants, the pipeline identifies a topologically interleaved order that substantially outperforms the natural time-major flattening, and the global search even discovers orders that surpass the best hand-designed candidate.

-Our contributions are summarized as follows: \begin{itemize} \item We address a novel task of unraveling chain of thought to reorder the target tokens so that the learning becomes more successful for in-distribution samples and generalizable to out-distribution samples. \item We propose a method that efficiently determines learning-friendly orders from the loss profile at the early stage of training.
-Empirically, this filters a few thousand candidates in a single epoch, and combined with a hierarchical strategy, the best order can be found out of a few billion candidates.

-\item We introduce order-sensitive arithmetic tasks using non-injective maps and present extensive experiments, where the proposed method is evaluated when starting with random permutations and partially sorted ones.
-Not only on the proposed tasks but also recovered the previously reported orders in the multiplication task. \end{itemize}